Howard Culver: Biography

 Much information about Culver and Straight Arrow was published in the newsletter, Pow Wow, edited by William and Teresa Harper of North Augusta, South Carolina.

 Films and television

-In addition to his regular role on Gunsmoke, he made numerous TV guest appearances on such shows as Dragnet, Adam-12, and CHiPs.
+In addition to his regular role on Gunsmoke, he made numerous TV guest appearances on such shows as Dragnet, Adam-12, Land of the Giants, and CHiPs.
 His film roles included a newscaster in Hal Ashby's Shampoo (1975).

 Death

-On August 5, 1984, while vacationing in Hong Kong, Culver died at age 66 after contracting meningitis.
+On August 4, 1984, while vacationing in Hong Kong, Culver died at age 66 after contracting meningitis.